gdykeman/linklight-content/exercises/Lab3_Restore_Config.md

 #### Step 3

-Write task to copy over the previously backed up configuration file to the routers.
+Write the task to copy over the previously backed up configuration file to the routers.

 ``` yaml
 ---